 Cootamundra-Gundagai Regional Council has a Code of Conduct (based on the Office of Local Government's Model Code), that is applicable to elected Councillors, employed staff and Committee members.
 This Code of Conduct sets out the principles to ensure the business of Council is carried out in an efficient, honest and impartial way.

-As Section 355 Committees are operating as part of Council, it is important for Committees to be aware of, and abide by, this Code of Conduct advocate or advertise for or on behalf of, any political party or person/s.
+As Section 355 Committees are operating as part of Council, it is important for Committees to be aware of, and abide by, this Code of Conduct.

 Council's Section 355 Committees have the responsibility to ensure the following: